Septoplasty

 Book a consultation with Dr Shahidi today

 Dr Shahidi is an Australian-trained and qualified ear, nose and throat surgeon with particular experience in septoplasty, rhinoplasties and other nasal and sinus treatments.
-Having received one of the highest qualifications awarded to a select few surgeons, you can be assured that he will approach the procedure with due consideration for your health and comfort.
+He approaches each procedure with due consideration for your health and comfort.
+Contact our medical team today to schedule your initial consultation or to learn more about the procedure.

 Book a Consultation with Dr Shahidi – Rhinoplasty Surgeon in Sydney